-Supply chain attacks and software supply chain security, IoT security, AI, ransomware, budgets and staffing issues, and phishing are far from the only information security challenges enterprises will face in 2023.
+AI, ransomware, budget and staffing issues, phishing and supply chains are far from the only information security challenges enterprises will face in 2024.

 Beware and prepare for the following issues that increase the attack surface and present cybersecurity risks as the year progresses:

 - Cloud security.
-As more enterprises move data and applications to the cloud -- according to Hornetsecurity, 93% of businesses will be in the cloud within five years -- cloud security and mitigating cloud-based attacks are becoming more important than ever.
+As more enterprises move data and applications to the cloud -- according to Hornetsecurity, 93% of businesses will be in the cloud by 2027 -- cloud security and mitigating cloud-based attacks are becoming more important than ever.
 Check out the top cloud security challenges.

 - Secure software development.
 While security is often seen as a software development inhibitor, spending the time and money to securely develop software is necessary to prevent vulnerabilities that could lead to breaches.
 Learn about security by design in software development.